akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--What if you want anonymous read access to your project?
 Perhaps instead of hosting an internal private project, you want to host an open source project.
 Or maybe you have a bunch of automated build servers or continuous integration servers that change a lot, and you don’t want to have to generate SSH keys all the time — you just want to add simple anonymous read access.-->

 Was ist, wenn Du anonymen Lese-Zugriff zu Deinem Projekt ermöglichen möchtest?
-Vielleicht möchtest Du ein Open-Source Projekt, anstatt einem privaten, nicht öffentlichen Projekt hosten.
+Vielleicht möchtest Du ein Open-Source-Projekt, anstatt einem privaten, nicht öffentlichen Projekt hosten.
 Oder Du hast ein paar automatisierte Build-Server oder Continuous Integration Server, die ständig wechseln, und Du möchtest für diese nicht dauernd neue SSH-Schlüssel generieren.
 Dann wäre es doch schön, wenn ein anonymer Lese-Zugriff zu Deinem Projekt möglich wäre.

 <!--Probably the simplest way for smaller setups is to run a static web server with its document root where your Git repositories are, and then enable that `post-update` hook we mentioned in the first section of this chapter.
 Let’s work from the previous example.
 Say you have your repositories in the `/opt/git` directory, and an Apache server is running on your machine.
 Again, you can use any web server for this; but as an example, we’ll demonstrate some basic Apache configurations that should give you an idea of what you might need.-->

-Der wahrscheinlich einfachste Weg für kleinere Konfigurationen ist, einen Webserver, in dessen Basisverzeichnis die Git Repositorys liegen, laufen zu lassen und den `post-update` Hook, den wir im ersten Abschnitt dieses Kapitels erwähnt haben, zu aktivieren.
+Der wahrscheinlich einfachste Weg für kleinere Konfigurationen ist, einen Webserver, in dessen Basisverzeichnis die Git-Repositorys liegen, laufen zu lassen und den `post-update` Hook, den wir im ersten Abschnitt dieses Kapitels erwähnt haben, zu aktivieren.
 Gehen wir vom vorherigen Beispiel aus.
 Sagen wir, Du hast Deine Repositorys im Verzeichnis `/opt/git` und ein Apache-Server läuft auf Deiner Maschine.
-Du kannst dafür jeden beliebigen Webserver benutzen, aber in diesem Beispiel demonstrieren wir das Ganze an Hand einer Apache Basis-Konfiguration.
+Du kannst dafür jeden beliebigen Webserver benutzen, aber in diesem Beispiel demonstrieren wir das Ganze an Hand einer Apache-Basiskonfiguration.
 Dies sollte Dir eine Vorstellung geben, wie Du es mit dem Webserver Deiner Wahl umsetzen kannst.

 <!--First you need to enable the hook:-->